 During the course of OP FALCONER, no captives were formally transferred by Australia under those arrangements.
-The incidents involving the transfer of prisoners to HMAS KANIMBLA and USS DUBUQUE on 21 Mar 03, occurred prior to the conclusion of the trilateral transfer arrangement.
-In any event, as Australia did not detain the prisoners of war, the arrangement would not have applied as was the case with the AS Special Forces incident on 11 Apr 03.
+The two incidents that were specifically briefed to the media by Defence (the two incidents involving the transfer of prisoners to HMAS KANIMBLA were briefed as one) did not fall within the terms of the trilateral transfer arrangement.